 Why “Beta”?

-- Gather real-world feedback on usability and performance.
+- Gather real-world feedback on usability and performance

-- Finish features such as report sharing, name editing, and field limitations.
+- Finish features such as report sharing, name editing, and field limitations

-- Tune load times on very large datasets.
+- Tune load times on very large datasets

 Known Limitations in Beta

-- Private reports only – Reports are only visible to the user who created them; sharing is not yet supported.
+- Private reports only – Reports are visible only to the user who created them.
+Sharing is not yet supported.

-- 15-field limit – Maximum total across all four quadrants ("Filters," "Columns," "Rows," and "Values").
+- 15-field limit – A maximum of 15 total fields can be used across all four quadrants: "Filters," "Columns," "Rows," and "Values."

-- Report names are permanent – Report names cannot be edited once saved.
-Use "Save As" to create a renamed copy.
+- Report names are permanent – Report names cannot be edited after the report is saved.
+Use Save As to create a copy with a new name.

 Fields Not Yet Available in Beta